Relevant or Random: Can LLMs Truly Perform Analogical Reasoning?

 \begin{itemize}[leftmargin=*,topsep=4pt,itemsep=2pt,parsep=2pt] \item \textbf{Q1.} Are self-generated \emph{relevant} examples more beneficial to LLMs than \emph{random} ones? \item \textbf{Q2.} {If not, what is the pivotal factor for LLMs' performance in analogical reasoning?} \end{itemize}

-To answer these questions, we empirically analyze the analogical reasoning abilities of GPT-3.5 (turbo) and Llama 2-Chat \citep{touvron2023llama}.
-Surprisingly, experimental results show that prompting LLMs to self-generate random examples can achieve comparable or even better performance on certain tasks, indicating that LLMs \emph{cannot} always perform analogical reasoning.
+To answer these questions, we empirically analyze the analogical reasoning abilities of GPT-3.5 (turbo), GPT-4o-mini, the Llama series \citep{touvron2023llama}, and Qwen 2.5 \citep{yang2024qwen2} models.
+Surprisingly, experimental results show that prompting LLMs to self-generate random examples can achieve comparable or even better performance on \emph{certain} tasks which is not in line with the key claim of analogical reasoning in \citet{Gentner12Analogical}, indicating that LLMs \emph{cannot always} perform analogical reasoning.
 As for Q2, we point out through controlled experiments that the key factor is \textit{the accuracy of self-generated examples}.
 Informed by these findings, we design two approaches that can outperform existing methods with significantly reduced inference costs.
 Specifically, we ask LLMs to randomly generate a few problems and manually verify their correctness, then use this fixed set of problems as in-context learning demonstrations for all test samples.
-Consistent observations across different model types consolidate the conclusions.
+Consistent observations across different model types and scales consolidate the conclusions.
 We summarize the major contributions of our work below:

-\begin{itemize}[leftmargin=*,topsep=4pt,itemsep=2pt,parsep=2pt] \item {To the best of our knowledge, we, for the first time, extensively assess the ability of LLMs to perform analogical reasoning and explore their counterintuitive behavior on certain tasks}. \item With extensive experiments and analysis, we demonstrate the effectiveness and limitations of different types of self-generated contexts.
-Our code base is available at { \url{<redacted>}}. \end{itemize}
+\begin{itemize}[leftmargin=*,topsep=4pt,itemsep=2pt,parsep=2pt] \item {To the best of our knowledge, we, for the first time, extensively assess the ability of LLMs to perform analogical reasoning and explore their counterintuitive behavior on certain tasks}. \item With extensive experiments and analysis, we demonstrate the effectiveness and limitations of different types of self-generated contexts. \item Building on the findings, we propose two novel ICL-based approaches that improve performance while significantly reducing inference costs. \end{itemize}